robertschopf/robertschopf/README.md

+# Hi there, I'm Robert Schopf.
+I'm a data analyst with a background in sports management.

 👀 I'm passionate about turning raw data into valuable insights and solutions for businesses.
 My background in managing complex operations and leading teams gives me a unique perspective on how data can be used to optimize processes, improve efficiency, and achieve strategic goals.